telerik/blazor-docs/components/treeview/checkboxes/multiple.md

 ### Multiple selection using two-way data binding

 You can use two-way binding to get the node the user has selected.
 This can be useful if the node model already contains all the information you need to show based on the selection.
+It also reduces the amount of code you need to write.

 ````CSHTML
 @* Handle multiple node selection with two-way data binding *@